MIT-LCP/physionet-build/README.md

 ## Contribution Guidelines

 - Create a branch originating from the `dev` branch, titled after the new feature/change to be implemented.
+- Follow PEP8 style guidelines: https://www.python.org/dev/peps/pep-0008/
+- After implementing the change on the feature branch, consider updating the unit tests at `physionet-django/tests`.
+- Within the `physionet-django` directory, confirm that tests pass by running `python manage.py test tests`.
 - Submit a pull request to the `dev` branch.
-- Follow PEP8 style guidelines: https://www.python.org/dev/peps/pep-0008/

 ## Database Content During Development